 Even though the building wasn’t expanded in size, there was a serious upgrade conducted in the 1970s to increase the capacity of the exhibition space of the museum.

 An additional floor was added in the southern part of the building which allowed for the creation of 5 additional galleries.
-The basement was renovated in 1978 and transformed into another gallery which houses the Gallery’s Scottish Collection.
+The basement was renovated in 1978 and transformed into another gallery that houses the Gallery’s Scottish Collection.

 The expansions were needed to house the growing collection which today totals over 96,000 objects!